Fix: CPU Overheating

 Fix 3.1: Ensure Pump Is Plugged In

-To check that, resort to the same guide we shared above about plugging the CPU fan in.
+To check that, resort to the identical guide we shared above about plugging the CPU fan in.
 However, this time, instead of looking for the CPU_Fan header, try to find a CPU_PUMP header.
-This header is perfect for AIO pumps because it cannot be controlled and always runs at 100%.
+This header is ideal for AIO pumps because it cannot be controlled and always runs at 100%.

 Not all motherboards have this connector, though.
-Alternatively, you can use CPU_OUT or CPU_FAN headers.
+Alternatively, you can use CPU_OUT or CPU_FAN ports.

 Fix 3.2: Ensure the Pump Is Running At 100%

 This stage is extremely crucial for any system with an AIO.
-The pump must be operating at maximum capacity to ensure regular circulation of water in the cooling loop.
-If not, your CPU may become exceedingly hot.
+The pump must be operating at maximum capacity to ensure consistent circulation of water in the cooling loop.
+If not, your CPU may become overly hot.

 If your pump is connected to the CPU_PUMPheader, you don’t have to do anything as your pump is already operating at full speed.